Uyanide/AuTUMoodle/README.md

        /path/to/AuTUMoodle/repository
      ```

-  2. Run the container, mapping the configuration file and necessary directories:
+  2. Run the container, mapping the configuration file and necessary directories, and passing in the credentials via environment variables:

      ```sh
-     docker run -a \
+     docker run \
        --name autumoodle \
        -v /path/to/local/config.json:/app/config.json:ro \
        -v /path/to/local/destination:/data \
        -v /path/to/local/cache:/cache \
-       -e TUM_USERNAME=your_username \
+       -e TUM_USERNAME="your_username" \
-       -e TUM_PASSWORD=your_password \
+       -e TUM_PASSWORD="your_password" \
        autumoodle:latest
      ```

+     Additionally, a `--rm` flag can be added to automatically remove the container after running, but in meanwhiles `docker start` can no longer be used for subsequent runs.

   3. Then each time you want to run the tool, execute: